jupyterlab/extension-examples/basics/hello-world/README.md

-# Hello World - Setting up the development environment
+# Hello World - Print to the console

-Minimal lab extension that prints to the console
+This minimal JupyterLab extension explains how to set up the development environment and prints to the console

 - [The template folder structure](#the-template-folder-structure)
 - [A minimal extension that prints to the browser console](#a-minimal-extension-that-prints-to-the-browser-console)